HappyRay/testscribe/docs/index.markdown

 # FAQ

+## Are the generated tests valid if they always mirror the behavior of the code under test?
+You should only save the generated tests for regression test purpose **after** you verify visually the test result.

+If the result is not what you expect, fix the code under test and update the test.
+The [update test](#update-test) command makes it easier to update a test.
+You may use the generated test to debug the code under test if needed.

 ## Do you have real world examples?
 The tool uses itself to test.
 You can see the many examples